DLLDN/DLLDN/Data Analysis Projects/AML Indicators In Index of Economic Freedom/README.md

 # Summary and Findings

-The analysis performed shows that AML indicators are bringing averages down the Economic Freedom for most countries, and this is a concerning issue worldwide.
-Financial Freedom poses the biggest barrier for the highest risk AML countries, and it is not until this area has been improved will we start to see overall improvements in AML scores,
+The analysis performed shows that AML indicators are bringing down the IEF averages for most countries around the world, and this is a concerning issue.
+Financial Freedom poses the biggest barrier for the highest risk AML countries.
+It is also clear that even for countries that perform well above the IEF average have major shortcomings in their AML indicators, in particular Judicial Effectiveness, and suggests regulatory procedures and AML legislation is severely lacking.
+The array of low scoring indicators amongst these countries is more complex and nuanced.
+However, as these countries perform good overall on the IEF, it offers scope and encouragement that AML measures can be improved.
+It is evidently clear that Sub-Saharan Africa is a major problem for AML, for both the number of countries performing below the average AML score and the percentage being high-risk.
+It appears to be a complex socio-economic and cultural problem, and appears to be a very challenging task to enforce and improve AML measures in that part of the world.